isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/Choir.md

 <p>Involved in National Day Choir Music Video in 2020 and 2023</p>
 </li>
 </ul>
-<p>Join us in Xinmin Chorale where we get to indulge in our love for singing
-and relish every moment when we are on stage!</p>
 <p>Join us in <strong>Xinmin Chorale</strong>, where we celebrate our love
 for singing, grow as a family, and relish every moment on stage together.
 Whether it’s through laughter in practice, harmony in song, or the joy